suhock/php-dependency-injection/README.md

 The base class is `DependencyInjectionException`.
 Notable subclasses include:

- - `Validation\ContainerValidationException` — thrown by
+ - `Validation\ContainerValidationException`: thrown by
-   `ContainerBuilder::build()`, aggregating every guaranteed-failure configuration defect it found (see
+   `ContainerBuilder::build()`, aggregating every guaranteed-failure configuration defect (see
    [Building the container](#building-the-container)).
-Unlike the rest of this list, this is a build-time error: fix the builder's configuration and call `build()` again.
+Unlike the rest of this list, it is a build-time error: fix the configuration and call `build()` again.
- - `ClassNotFoundException` — no service is registered for the requested class.
+ - `ClassNotFoundException`: no service is registered for the requested class.
- - `CircularDependencyException` — a dependency cycle was detected.
-Cycles through ordinary descriptors are caught at build time as a `ContainerValidationException`, so this exception at run time means the cycle passed through a factory body.
+ - `CircularDependencyException`: a dependency cycle was detected.
+Cycles through ordinary descriptors are caught at build time as a `ContainerValidationException`, so at run time this means the cycle passed through a factory body.
- - `ScopeException` — a scoped service was requested with no active scope, or a disposed scope was used.
+ - `ScopeException`: a scoped service was requested with no active scope, or a disposed scope was used.
- - `ImplementationException` — a mapped implementation is not a subtype of the class it is mapped to.
+ - `ImplementationException`: a mapped implementation is not a subtype of the class it is mapped to.
- - `ParameterResolutionException` / `PropertyResolutionException` — the
+ - `ParameterResolutionException` / `PropertyResolutionException`: the
    injector could not resolve a parameter or property.

-When dependency-injection exceptions are chained through a resolution graph, they are consolidated into a single message; the original exception remains available via `getConsolidatedException()`. `ContainerValidationException` does not chain a previous exception — its issue list carries every problem found instead.
+When dependency-injection exceptions are chained through a resolution graph, they are consolidated into a single message; the original exception remains available via `getConsolidatedException()`. `ContainerValidationException` does not chain a previous exception; its issue list carries every problem found instead.

 ## Caching reflected metadata